7122indigogondolier/R-Projects/README.md

 # R-Projects
-This is a repository of a few R projects I have worked on as part of my Data Mining in Business Analytics course.
+This is a repository of some R projects I have worked on as part of my Data Mining in Business Analytics course.

 ## Viewing Rendered HTML on Github:
 Please use the following links to view the rendered HTML for the projects: